Mitchells Plain: Mitchells Plain today

-Today Mitchells Plain is one of Cape Town's and South Africa's largest townships with a population of about 310,000 people in 2011.
+Today Mitchells Plain is one of Cape Town's and South Africa's largest suburbs. with a population of about 310,000 people in 2020.

 In terms of economic activity, investment is primarily in retail development with Mitchell's Plain being considered as having the strongest level of investment on the Cape Flats.
 It has a central business district (CBD), locally called the "Town Centre" and three large shopping centres; Promenade Shopping Centre on AZ Berman Drive, Westgate Mall on the corner of Morgenster and Vanguard Drive and Watergate Shopping Centre, completed in 2017, on the corner of the Cape Flats Freeway (R300) and AZ Berman Drive.
 The Promenade Shopping Centre is the largest with more than 120 stores comprising major clothing, furniture, banks and restaurant chains.
 Informal economic activity is a significant part of the local economy.
 Such activity reflects a dominance of retail functions with informal trading responding to market and thus concentrated around the main public transport interchanges and along heavily utilised pedestrian routes.

-The area has or is boardered by a number of notable parks and nature reserves.
+The area has or is bordered by a number of notable parks and nature reserves.
 The Mnandi Beach is a blue flag rated beach located to the south of the area.
 The Westridge Gardens are located in the community of Westridge features many Cape Flats Sand Fynbos species in an urban garden setting.
-Two nature reserves boarder Mitchells Plain that are also notable for their Cape Flats Sand Fynbos ecosystems are the Wolfgat Nature Reserve and the Vesuvius Way Conservation Area.
+Two nature reserves border Mitchells Plain that are also notable for their Cape Flats Sand Fynbos ecosystems are the Wolfgat Nature Reserve and the Vesuvius Way Conservation Area.

 Public transport

 Mitchells Plain is reasonably well served by public transport services comprising commuter rail, bus and mini-bus taxi services.
 There are three Cape Metrorail commuter rail stations within the area at Kapteinsklip, Mitchell's Plain and Lentegeur.
-The rail line extends northwards towards Philippi, Cape Town's CBD and the industrial areas at Epping.
+The rail line extends northwards towards Philippi, Cape Town CBD and the industrial areas at Epping.
 The commuter rail service is commonly characterised by overcrowding during morning and afternoon peak periods as well as being unsafe during off-peak periods.

 The Mitchell's Plain Public Transport Interchange at the Mitchell's Plain Station includes a major bus terminus and taxi rank which provide public transport services to every major employment area within the City of Cape Town during the morning peak period.
 There is regular scheduled bus and unscheduled mini-bus taxi services to Cape Town CBD, Claremont, Bellville, Wynberg, and other areas.
 At more than 30,000 passenger trips per weekday and more than 90,000 passengers daily, it is one of the busiest transport interchanges in the city.
 Recent years have seen significant investment by the local authority in improving and upgrading public transport infrastructure and facilities at the Mitchell's Plain Interchange.